 Capital City Civitan Club

 The Capital City Civitan Club will meet from 6:30 to 8 p.m.
-Tuesday, May 17, at the Red, Hot & Blue restaurant, 6615 Falls of Neuse Road, Raleigh.
-Rebecca Smith, associate director of the Frankie Lemmon School & Developmental Center, will speak.
-All are welcome,.
-For details and to register, Go to www.capitalcitycivitan.net.
+Thursday, Aug.
+4, at Red, Hot & Blue, 6615 Falls of Neuse Road, Raleigh.
+Paula Woodhouse, recipient of the 2015 Governor’s Award of Excellence, will speak before dinner.
+All are welcome.
+For details and to register, go to www.capitalcitycivitan.net/.

 Single Women with Children support group

 Where The Healing Begins, a support group of Single Women with Children, Inc., meets from 6 to 7:30 p.m. the fourth Monday of each month at 500 New Hope Road, Suite 109, Raleigh.
 All are welcome.
 For more information, email email@example.com or call 919-250-3593 or 919-271-8198.

 Carolina Dance Club